Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Meta Covariance-constrained Cross Feature Net (Meta Triple-CFN)

-The dual EM algorithm designed in this paper is a compromise for problems like Bongard-Logo.
-As previously stated, the four high-dimensional human concepts established in Bongard-Logo have conflicts in low-dimensional representations.
-This paper attempts to imitate the EM algorithm, changing the network optimization method of CFN to re-identify a set of concepts from the given reasoning features without changing the solution to the problem.
-However, it is realized that the RPM problem, which is an image progressive pattern reasoning problem, is different from the image clustering reasoning problem of Bongard-Logo.
-There is no conflict between the concepts in the RPM problem, and even in some RPM problem databases, such as RAVEN and PGM, they provide a description of the progressive pattern of each instance in addition to the label of the correct answer, and these descriptions exist in the form of metadata.

-The metadata, serving as a record of the progressive pattern, excellently describes the concepts within the corresponding reasoning instances, which is what this paper has been searching for.
-Therefore, this paper posits that metadata can be utilized as an additional supervisory signal to oversee the extraction process of the concept $\{q_{\alpha}\}$ in Triple-CFN, thereby achieving further results in terms of interpretability and reasoning accuracy.
+In the RPM problem, in addition to the label of the correct answer, each instance is accompanied by a clear description of its progressive pattern, presented in the form of metadata.
+This metadata serves as an excellent record of the concepts involved in the reasoning instances, aligning well with the exploration pursuits of the dual EM process.
+Therefore, this paper proposes that metadata can be utilized as additional supervisory information to guide the extraction process of concepts ${q_\alpha}$ in Triple-CFN, potentially achieving better results in terms of interpretability and reasoning accuracy compared to the dual EM algorithm.